jsforce/jsforce-metadata-tools/README.md

 ### OAuth-based Authorization

-Once the authorization is done in JSforce REPL, the connection is also valid in these tools (no password required)
+Once the authorization is done in JSforce REPL, the same connection is also valid here (no password required)

 ```
 $ jsforce